dtasic/show-more-plugin/README.md

 ### Properties ###

-* minheight (default: auto - half of original div size)
+* minheight (by default it is half of original div size)
 * buttontxtmore (default: 'show more')
 * buttontxtless (default: 'show less')
-* buttoncss (default is empty. add your custom CSS class name to style button)
+* buttoncss (default is css class named "showmore-button", or you can add your custom CSS class name)
-* animationspeed (default: auto - half of original div size converted in ms)
+* animationspeed (by default it is half of original div size converted in ms)

 example of options: